Suzanne Aubert: Arrival in Auckland

 Aubert had expected to be affiliated with the Third Order of Mary in Sydney.
-Instead the ship sailed on to Auckland and the four Frenchwomen joined the English-speaking Sisters of Mercy.
-The French sisters wanted to help indigenous people and not, as expected, teach French, singing, sewing and embroidery to the daughters of wealthy Aucklanders.
+Instead, the ship sailed on to Auckland and the four Frenchwomen joined the English-speaking Sisters of Mercy.
+The French sisters wanted to help indigenous people and not, as expected, teach French, singing, sewing, and embroidery to the daughters of wealthy Aucklanders.
 As a result, they were transferred to the Nazareth Institute for Māori girls.

 In 1862, Aubert and the Sisters of Mercy formed a new religious congregation in Freeman’s Bay named ‘The Holy Family’, under the jurisdiction of Bishop Pompallier, who was responsible for the teaching of Māori girls.
 Here, Aubert, now Sister Mary Joseph, became affectionately known by Māori as 'Meri'.
 Aubert's mentor in all things Māori was Hoki, known also as Peata, an influential and gifted relative of the powerful Ngapuhi chief, Rewa.
-Aubert had been baptised by Bishop Pompallier in 1840, shortly before the Treaty of Waitangi was signed, and became a Sister of the holy family.
+Aubert had been baptized by Bishop Pompallier in 1840, shortly before the Treaty of Waitangi was signed, and became a Sister of the holy family.

 In 1868, Bishop Pompallier traveled to Europe with his niece, officially to seek support.
 His diocese was in total financial collapse and low on staff numbers.
 Pompallier never returned and died in Paris in 1871.
-After Pompallier left, Paeta and Aubert ran the school by themselves and the Native Schools Act 1967 meant the government wasn't interested in providing support.
+After Pompallier left, Paeta and Aubert ran the school by themselves and the Native Schools Act of 1967 meant the government wasn't interested in providing support.
 Aubert, unwilling to give up and return to France, left Auckland to live and work at the Marist Māori mission station at Meanee in Hawke’s Bay with Father Euloge Reignier.
 Aubert's Māori pupils went back to their Kainga, or villages, and Peata, now blind, returned home to Northland and died not long after.